Unilateral regulation breaks regularity of Turing patterns: Introduction

-Let $\bar u$ and $\bar v$ be such constants that $f(\bar u,\bar v)=g(\bar u,\bar v) +\hat g(\bar v) =0$.
-Consequently, $u=\bar u,\ v=\bar v$ is a spatially constant stationary solution to \ttg{eq:zdroj} with \ttg{eq:bc1}.
-We refer to this constant steady state as a \emph{ground state}.
-The \emph{Turing diffusion driven instability} is characterized by the stability of the ground state with respect to small spatially \emph{homogeneous} perturbations and its instability with respect to small spatially \emph{nonhomogeneous} perturbations.
+We will have $f(0,0)=g(0,0)=0$.
+Thus, if $\hat g(0)= 0$ then $(u,v) = (0,0)$ will be a constant stationary solution of \ttg{eq:zdroj} with \ttg{eq:bc1}.
+We will also consider cases when $\hat g(0)\ne 0$ and there exist nontrivial $(\bar u, \bar v)$ satisfying $f(\bar u,\bar v)=g(\bar u,\bar v) +\hat g(\bar v) =0$.
+Then $u=\bar u,\ v=\bar v$ is a constant stationary solution of \ttg{eq:zdroj} with \ttg{eq:bc1}.
+In both cases, we refer to this constant steady state $(\bar u, \bar v)$ as a \emph{ground state}.
+We say that system \ttg{eq:zdroj} with \ttg{eq:bc1} undergoes the \emph{Turing diffusion driven instability} if the ground state is stable with respect to small spatially \emph{homogeneous} perturbations and unstable with respect to small spatially \emph{nonhomogeneous} perturbations.
+Our goal will be to investigate the influence of the unilateral term $\hat g(v)$ on the Turing instability and on the formation of spatial patterns (spatially nonconstant stationary solutions).
+From these points of view we will compare the unilateral and classical systems, i.e. a system with a unilateral term $\hat g(v)$ and the corresponding classical system with $\hat g \equiv 0$.

-In the classical (smooth) case, we can perform the well known linear analysis, to find necessary conditions for the Turing instability to occur, see e.g. \cite{Edelstein1988,JonesSleeman,Murray2003}.
-If these conditions are satisfied then starting from small nonhomogeneous disturbances of the ground state, the solution of \ttg{eq:zdroj} can converge to another, spatially nonhomogeneous steady state, provided it exists.
-In biology, this process of forming nonhomogeneous steady states can serve as a model of pattern (prepatern) formation mechanisms.
+In the classical (smooth) case, we can perform the well known linear analysis to find necessary conditions for the Turing instability to occur, see e.g. \cite{Edelstein1988,JonesSleeman,Murray2003}.
+If these conditions are satisfied then starting from small nonhomogeneous disturbances of the ground state, the solution of \ttg{eq:zdroj}--\ttg{eq:bc1} can converge to another, spatially nonhomogeneous steady state, provided it exists.
+In biology, this process of forming nonhomogeneous steady states can serve as a model of pattern (prepattern) formation mechanisms.
 Therefore, we often refer to these spatially nonhomogeneous stationary solutions as patterns.
-We will have $\partial f / \partial u (\bar u, \bar v) > 0$ in systems under consideration and we will call $u$ the activator and $v$ the inhibitor.
-In this case, one of the necessary conditions for the Turing instability is that the diffusion coefficient of the activator is sufficiently smaller than the diffusion coefficient of the inhibitor, i.e. the ratio $d_1/d_2$ is sufficiently small.
+We will have $\partial f / \partial u (\bar u, \bar v) > 0$ in the system under consideration and we will call $u$ the activator.
+In this case, one of the necessary conditions for the Turing instability is that the diffusion coefficient of the activator $u$ is sufficiently smaller than the diffusion coefficient of $v$, i.e. the ratio $d_1/d_2$ is sufficiently small.